Likes building things.

 Just Add Content – 2013

 My first ‘real’ startup made it easy for small businesses to create websites and automate parts of their business (think Wix meets Zapier).
 Getting my first paying customer was magical, but my approach was too broad to be effective.
 I should have narrowed my focus to a specific industry.
-Thankfully I was able to repurpose the code and infrastructure in exchange for equity at my next startup.
+Thankfully, I was able to repurpose the code and infrastructure in exchange for equity at my next startup.

 Mays Financial – 2009

 I was working towards becoming a financial advisor to help people make better financial decisions.
 While studying for my CFP certification, I read dozens of books, learned a lot, and wrote many articles on what I learned.
 These articles became the foundation of this project.
 But then I deployed to Afghanistan for 1 year, which put my life on a different course.
-The site is still live & monetized with Google Ads.